joelparkerhenderson/statement-of-work/README.md

   * [performance work statement (PWS)](https://en.wikipedia.org/wiki/Performance_work_statement)
   * [contract data requirements list (CDRL)](https://en.wikipedia.org/wiki/Contract_data_requirements_list)

 The rest of this page is a statement of work template.
-The template is thanks to the Natural Resources Conservation Service at the U.S. Department of Agriculture, and its [statement of work document](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/16/stelprdb1041239.pdf).
+The template is based on work by the Natural Resources Conservation Service, at the U.S. Department of Agriculture, using this [statement of work document](https://www.nrcs.usda.gov/Internet/FSE_DOCUMENTS/16/stelprdb1041239.pdf).

 ## Statement of work template

-### Project title
+### Title

 The official title of the project.

 ### Abstract

-Provides a paragraph description of the tasks or services required.

-### Estimated value

-Provides a total estimate of the overall value of the requirement, including the cost of the professional services, the travel and living costs, translation, miscellaneous costs, and any other costs which will be associated with the requirement.

-### Objectives of the project

-Describes what is to be achieved or delivered by the completion of the contract.
-It also identifies the intended use of the completed project.

-### Background

-Identifies the situation leading up to the project, and those events and circumstances leading to the need for this contract.

-### Scope of the project

-Describes the range, extent, and parameters around the work to be completed in association with the contract.
-This also specifies the hardware and software involved.

-### Stakeholders

-Identify all the people who are involved, with relevant contact information such as phone numbers, email addresses, and instant messaging usernames.
-This section includes information about which participants should be notified of project progress.

-### Context

-Identifies how the project fits within an organizational objective.
-Describes the organization, end users, bibliography, references, technical experts in the field, etc. - anything that will assist the contractor in formulating a good bid.

-### History

-Describes any previous related contract work and its success or failure, previous contractors, etc.

-### Performance metrics

-Describe the performance metrics that are relevant to the project.
-This may include business metrics (e.g. net revenue, customer satisfaction) and technical metrics (e.g. page views per day, percent uptime)

-### Type of contract and payment schedule

-The project acceptance will depend on if the budget available will be enough to cover the work required.
-Therefore payments breakdown whether up front or phased will be negotiated very early at this stage.
+Summarize the work, ideally in one paragraph.

+Include the most-relevant information about the project, objectives, issues, etc.

+### Value

+Summarize the estimated value of the work, ideally in one paragraph.

+Include the most-relevant information about costs, including costs of products, services, materials, etc.

+If you prefer to provide more information about the value, then add an appendix section "Value".

+### Scope

+Summarize the range of the work, extent of the work, and parameters of the work, ideally in one paragraph.

+Include the most-relevant information about any requirements, such as people, processes, tools, etc.

+If you prefer to provide more information about the value, then add an appendix section "Scope".

+### Type

+Summarize the type of work, ideally in one paragraph.

+Include the most-relevant language, such as "This is a work for hire as described by U.S. California law.".

+If you prefer to provide more information about the type, then add an appendix section "Type".

+### Payment

+Summarize the payment for the work, in one paragraph.

+Include the most-relevant budget requirements, payment schedule, transfer methods, etc.

+If you prefer to provide more information about the payment, then add an appendix section "Payment".

+## Purpose

+### Objectives

+Describe the objectives of the work: what is to be achieved and delivered by the completion of the contract.

+We recommend using the approach of Objectives and Key Results (OKRs).

+Identify the most salient goals, outcomes, outputs, deliverables, and intended uses of the completed work.

+### Performance

+Describe the performance of the work: how the work is measured, what performance indicators are relevant, and what measurments and metrics are relevant.

+We recommend using the approach of Key Performance Indicators (KPIs) and Key Performance Metrics (KPMs).

+Include any business metrics (e.g. net revenue, customer satisfaction).

+Include any technical metrics (e.g. page views per day, percent uptime).

+### Factors

+Describe the critical success factors that are relevant to the work.

+We recommend using the approach of Critical Success Factors (CSFs).

+Include any business factors (e.g. personnel availability, budget allocation, legal approval).

+Include any technical factors (e.g. specific tooling, new inventions, computational processing power).

+## Who does what

+### People

+Identify all the people who are involved a.k.a. the participants a.k.a. the stakeholders.

+Include employees, contractors, consultants, partners, vendors, customers, auditors, investors, advisors, etc., and provide relevant contact information, such as phone numbers, email addresses, messaging usernames, web links, availability hours, etc.

+We sugggest creating a document named "people" that contains this information, then continuously improving it.

+### Roles

+Identify the roles that are involved.

+Include employee roles, contractor roles, consultant roles, partner roles, vendor roles, customer roles, auditor roles, investor roles, advisor roles, etc., and provide relevant role information, such as what the role does, its capabilities and limits, etc.

+We suggest creating a document named "roles" that contains this information, then continuously improving it.

+### Responsibilities

+Identify the responsibilities that are involved.

+We recommend using a responsibility assignment matrix (RAM) a.k.a. linear responsibility chart (LRC).

+We suggest creating a document named "responsibilities" that contains this information, then continuously improving it.
+We use a RAM called a RACIO matrix.
+The matrix rows are roles.
+The matrix columns are tasks.
+The matrix cells are role-task assigments.
+A matrix cell indicates the the assigment as one of Responsible, Accountable, Consultable, Informable, Omittable.
+A matrix cell may also provide any assigment notes and details.

+## Context

+### Present

+Identify how the work is involved with the overall organization, its objectives, its projects, and its industry.

+Describe the organization, end users, bibliography, references, technical experts in the field, etc.

+Include anything that will assist the contractor in formulating a good bid, and the client in achieving shared understanding.

+### Past

+Describe the context leading up to the work, such as events and circumstances that led to the need for the work.

+Identify any relevant past work, and any of its successes, failures, learnings, issues, etc.

+Identify any relevant past people, such as previous particpants, earlier stakeholders, etc.

+## Future

+Describe how the work relates to the future, such as of the project, organization, industry, etc.

+Identify any relevant future roadmaps, future objectives, future work, etc.

+Identify any relevant future people, such as follow-on participants, potential upcoming stakeholders, etc.

 ## Planning